Why Does Spironolactone Smell Like Weed?

 - Casemet (also used to treat nausea in cancer patients)

 Marinol and Casemet use synthetic THC.
-Generally, synthetic marijuana doesn’t smell like real weed.
+Generally, synthetic cannabis doesn’t smell like the real deal.
 Sativex, on the other hand, may have a weed smell.
 According to NPS Medicine Wise, Sativex uses THC and CBD botanical substances (BDS).
 NPS Medicine Wise says, “The physical descriptions of both THC BDS and CBD BDS are brown, viscous, semi-solid (soft) extracts with a characteristic odour of cannabis….”

 Can You Take Weed With Spironolactone?

-If you’re a stoner prescribed spironolactone, you may wonder if you should smoke from a bong or not.
+If you’re a cannabis enthusiast that has been prescribed spironolactone, you may wonder if you should smoke or not.

 WebMD says that mixing both could increase specific side effects of spironolactone.
 They said, “Alcohol or marijuana (cannabis) can make you more dizzy or drowsy.”
 Diarrhea is also a side effect of this medication.
 If weed also gives you diarrhea, there is a chance that the side effect may be amplified.